zacheryvaughn/softfill-pipelines/README.md

 # SoftFill Pipeline

 SoftFill is a diffusers pipeline that integrates established inpainting and differential diffusion techniques to generate and refine images.
-This pipeline is designed to leverage the InPaint phase for generating rough content and the DiffDiff phase for refining and blending that content seamlessly with the original image.
+This pipeline is designed to leverage an InPaint phase for generating rough content and a DiffDiff phase for refining and blending that content seamlessly with the original image.

-This is modified from the base pipeline -> Diffuser 'pipeline_stable_diffusion_xl_inpaint.py'.
+This is modified from the base pipeline -> Diffusers 'pipeline_stable_diffusion_xl_inpaint.py'.
 This implements Differential Diffusion, which is a map-gated img2img method proposed by https://github.com/exx8

 ## Overview